Roiqk7/dotfiles/README.md

 3. Open a terminal and run `tmux source ~/.tmux.conf` to reload the configuration file.

 ## Instalation
-Follow tmux [installation guide](https://github.com/tmux/tmux/wiki/Installing) to install it properly.
+Follow the tmux [installation guide](https://github.com/tmux/tmux/wiki/Installing) to install it properly.

 ## Configuration
 * If you want your temperature in fahrenheit then in `.tmux.conf` file change `set -g @dracula-show-fahrenheit` to `false`.